 - For serving: Fresh parsley, lemon wedges, flaky sea salt, and baguette or other crusty bread.

-Both tomato sauces are spicy with crushed red pepper and garlic.
-Arrabiata usually has basil and capers and is served as a sauce over plain vegetarian pasta.
+How this differs from Arrbiata sauce: Both tomato sauces are spicy with crushed red pepper and garlic.
+Arrabiata usually has basil, capers, and is served as a sauce over plain vegetarian pasta.
 Fra Diavolo, on the other hand, is typically tossed with seafood.

 Expert Tips